 “So sometimes it’s the sand in the oyster that creates the pearl.
 You need some irritation.
 You need some repression or some conflict.
 And my life would have been much less satisfying if I didn’t know that.”
 Hugh Hefner

 Here are some interesting points from the book of revelations that I would like to mention.
 Marilyn Manson reminds us that ‘it’s the users who make the abusers look bad’.
 Julian Casablancas is the best representation of the phrase “it’s not you, it’s me”.
-Riding in cars with Doggz during the rising tension of the East vs. West war.
+Riding in cars with Doggz during the rising tension of the East vs. West rap war.
 Chris Rock philosophizes about crack cocaine and the ghetto, Johnny Cash about violence.
 What you find out is that most of these celebrities need to channel their inner Elsa from Frozen and just let it go.
 Fame isn’t the cure-all for life’s problems.
-With fame and money your problems take on a new life all their own.
-If these issues are not addressed they will fester until the point of paralysis.
+With fame and money your problems take on a life of their own.
+If these issues are not addressed they will compound, fester, until the point of paralysis.
 Balance can be achieved through self-awareness, being honest with yourself, the taking on of new things that bring you out of your comfort zone, and eliminating the outside noise.
-One final thing is to be like Bieber and never say never, grand statements will only make you look dumb in the future.
+One final thing is to be like Bieber and Never Say Never, grand statements will only make you look dumb in the future.
 Although these words of wisdom are a direct reflection of celebrity life, many people grinding out a living can benefit from these important principles.

 “The weirdest thing about being really successful is that you are kind of ready to die.
 Especially now I’ve got kids.
 I mean, I want to live.
 Don’t get me wrong.
 But I’m not in fear of dying.
 I’ve made my mark.
 Death is the enemy of my family-of my wife and my daughters.
 But to me as an artist, it’s actually my friend.”
 Chris Rock